relghuar/linux-stable-nokia-tablets/README.md

   - retu-madc iio driver provides access to battery and charger voltage, BSI and battery temperature
     - Vbat and Vchg are converted to mV reasonably well according to manual measurements
     - BSI is converted to mOhm approximately using table from old openwrt 3.3 kernel source
-    - temperature is just raw adc reading for now, inverse proportional (302 -> room temp ~23dC, 220 alread quite warm to the touch, ~40-45dC??)
+    - temperature is just raw adc reading for now, inverse proportional (302 -> room temp ~23dC, 220 already warm to the touch, ~37-40dC??)
   - retu-regs used for now to allow user-space access to Retu status register -> check for battery and charger presence
   - same retu-regs used to read battery current from Tahvo, and control charging PWM output
   - very basic userspace charger written in bash works reasonably well
   - charging system is generally only working "reasonably well" ; even the original firmware produces very jumpy current flow from charger (checked with oscilloscope)
+    - according to openwrt-linux-3.3, actual Ibat is 1/3 of the BATCURR reported by Tahvo ; preliminary observations confirm that.
+More precise tests pending until I set up external logging of Vbat/Ibat and Vchg/Ichg values independent of N810 itself. (interesting not-very-relevant todo: get Vchg measured at multiple points ; external / pcb connection of charge connector / same point as retu-madc)
-    - if the battery is discharged enough, PWM goes to 100%, current consumption from charger is stable, Vchg and Vbat are pretty much the same as reported by retu-madc
+    - if the battery is discharged enough, PWM goes to 100%, current consumption from charger is stable, Vchg and Vbat are pretty much the same as reported by retu-madc (Vchg =~ Vbat+80mV)
-    - low battery can pull Vchg from 4.95V on the charger to as low as 3.8V on ADC while pulling >650mA from the charger -> ~ 1.15V x 0.65A = 3/4W wasted somewhere between the cable, connector and filter
+    - low battery can pull Vchg from 4.95V on the charger to as low as 3.8V on ADC while pulling >750mA from the charger -> ~ 1.15V x 0.75A = 0.86W wasted somewhere between the cable, connector and filter
+    - it seems max.
+Ibat in CC mode does not exceed ~800mA.
+With blanked screen and cpu ~50% without any idling, even this full-current charging does not get the battery over ~40dC.
     - when Vbat climbs to ~4.1V the PWM goes lower, but it does not lower the current smoothly.
 Instead, it seems the current gets fully open in short bursts in periods of 1s and longer, depending on exact PWM register value.
 It almost looks like a PWM with a period of 1-1.2s, as ridiculous as that sounds.
 It would be nice to have someone else reproducing this behavior, my device DID survive several days flood, fully submerged in river water...
 It's pretty amazing it still works, doesn't mean everything works as it should.
+  - Counterintuitive fun-fact: charging works a lot better with a low-power charger (like 5V/700mA) - that way Tahvo can run on 100% PWM longer because a part of voltage-drop happens outside.
+Also the CV charging is a bit better because Vbat spread is tighter ; battery can be charged to higher "minimal" voltage while still keeping the maximum under threshold.

 - retu-rtc driver is still missing alarm implementation ; probably crucial for stable suspend/resume handling